Former LDS branch president charged with alleged raped of teenager

 SALT LAKE CITY — A former branch president with The Church of Jesus Christ of Latter-day Saints has been charged with the rape of a teenager.

-Salt Lake County Attorney General Sim Gill announced multiple charges against Armando Flores on Tuesday, for sexual assaults that allegedly occurred over two years beginning in 2002 when the victim was 14 years old.
+Salt Lake County Attorney General Sim Gill announced multiple charges against Armando Flores on Tuesday, for sexual assaults that allegedly began in 2002 when the victim was 14 years old.

 In 2012, Flores was convicted of sexual battery involving a 17-year-old who belonged to his church.